marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 ### Exercise  3 - Authoring the CI/CD workflow that builds and deploy the KFP training pipeline

 In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automatically builds and deploys the KFP pipeline.
 The **Cloud Build** configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
-The custom builder, which you build in the first part of the exercise, encapsulates **KFP SDK**.
+The custom builder, which you build in the first part of the exercise, encapsulates **KFP CLI**.

+The version 1.37 of **KFP** added support for pipeline versions.
+However, this functionality is only available through **KFP UI**.
+It is not yet exposed through **KFP SDK**.
+In the current version of this exercise, you append the **Cloud Build** `$TAG_NAME` default substitution to the name of the pipeline to designate a pipeline version.
+When the pipeline versioning features is exposed through **KFP SDK** this exercise will be updated to use the feature.

 1. Create a **Cloud Build** custom builder that encapsulates KFP CLI.
 ```